Robert-van-Engelen/Forth500/manual.md

 ### SQRT

 The square root of a number is approximated with Newton's method.
 Forth500 includes a floating point `FSQRT` word.
-This example shows how the method can be used to efficiently compute the square root of an integer without `FSQRT`,
+This example shows how the Newton-Raphson method is used to efficiently compute the square root of an integer without `FSQRT`.

 Given an initial guess _x_ for _f_(_x_) = 0, an improved guess is _x_' = _x_ -
 _f_(_x_)/_f_'(_x_).
 This is iterated with _x_=_x'_ until convergence.